ROBlNET13/pvz/README.md

 ###### ©️ 2024 ROBlNET13 and ClaytonTDM.
 This repository is released under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license](https://github.com/ROBlNET13/pvz/blob/main/LICENSE).

+###### Plants vs. Zombies MODDED is an unofficial modification and is not affiliated with, endorsed by, or associated with PopCap Games, Electronic Arts (EA), or the official Plants vs. Zombies game.
+All intellectual property, trademarks, and copyrights related to the original Plants vs. Zombies game are the property of PopCap Games and EA.
+This mod is created by fans for entertainment purposes only, and no commercial gain is sought or obtained from its distribution.
+Use of this mod is at your own risk, and the creators of the mod are not liable for any damages or issues that may arise from its use.

 <!-- OLD README:
 cool pvz game that works as a browser extension n stuff